Skip to main content

 Project Description

-The Maricopa County Department of Transportation (MCDOT) will be making roadway improvements, including paving, on 227th Avenue from Montgomery Road to Dove Valley Road, and on Dove Valley Rd from 227th Avenue to the west approximately 1400’.
+The Maricopa County Department of Transportation (MCDOT) will be making roadway improvements, including paving, on 227th Avenue from Montgomery Road to Dove Valley Road, and on Dove Valley Road from 227th Avenue to the west approximately 1400’.
 The improvements aim to diminish dust.

 Project Overview

-• The paved roadway will have 12-foot lanes and 10-foot graded shoulders, with one lane of travel in each direction
+• The paved roadway will have 12-foot lanes and 10-foot graded shoulders, with one lane of travel in each direction.

-• Concrete culverts and low water crossings at washes
+• Concrete culverts and low water crossings at washes.

-• Posted 25 mph speed limit in the area
+• Posted 25 mph speed limit in the area.

 Project Information